Skip to Main Content

 COR 107 The Great Conversation: Foundations in Thinking, Reading and Writing

-3. Students must maintain academic good standing, meet regularly with their Academic Success Coach and adhere to the Gordon College Life and Conduct and Academic Dishonesty policies to retain their place in the program.
-Students who earn below an institutional cumulative 2.0 GPA the first semester will be placed on academic probation.
-Should a student fail a program course requirement, the opportunity will be provided to retake the course if all other requirements are met.
-Should a requirement not be met for two consecutive semesters, the student will lose their place in the program.
+3. Students must maintain academic good standing, meet regularly with their Academic Success Coach, and adhere to the Gordon College Life and Conduct and Academic Dishonesty policies to retain their place in the program.
+Students who earn below an institutional cumulative 2.0 GPA their first semester will be placed on academic probation.
+Should a student fail a program course requirement, an opportunity to retake the course will be provided if all other requirements are met.
+Should a requirement not be met for two consecutive semesters, the student will lose their place in the Anchor Initiative.

 Apply to the Anchor Initiative